-We are party to a Management Agreement with Pine River Capital Management L.P., pursuant to which Pine River provides the day-to-day management of our business, including providing us with our executive officers and all other personnel necessary to support our operations.
-The Management Agreement requires Pine River to manage our business in conformity with the policies and the investment guidelines that are approved and monitored by our Board of Directors.
-The Management Agreement has an initial three-year term, which expires on June 28, 2020, and renews automatically for successive one-year terms unless earlier terminated by either us or Pine River in accordance with the terms thereof.
-Pine River is entitled to receive a termination fee from us under certain circumstances.
-In exchange for its services, we are obligated to pay Pine River a management fee as well as reimburse it for certain expenses incurred by it and its affiliates in rendering management services to us.
-Mr. Brian Taylor, our Chairman, is Chief Executive Officer and a Partner of Pine River.
+We are party to a Management Agreement with our Manager pursuant to which our Manager provides the day-to-day management of our business, including providing us with our executive officers and all other personnel necessary to support our operations.
+The Management Agreement requires our Manager to manage our business in conformity with the policies and the investment guidelines that are approved and monitored by our Board of Directors.
+The Management Agreement has an initial three-year term, which expires on June 28, 2020, and renews automatically for successive one-year terms unless earlier terminated by either us or our Manager in accordance with the terms thereof.
+Our Manager is entitled to receive a termination fee from us under certain circumstances.
+In exchange for its services, we are obligated to pay our Manager an annual management fee comprised of a base fee and an incentive fee, as well as reimburse it for certain expenses incurred by it and its affiliates in rendering management services to us.
 Messrs.
-Siering and Roth, members of our Board of Directors, are partners of Pine River.
-Mr. John Taylor, our President and Chief Executive Officer, Mr. Urbaszek, our Chief Financial Officer and Treasurer, Mr. Alpart, our Chief Investment Officer, Mr. Plust, our Chief Operations Officer, and Ms. Sandberg, our Secretary and General Counsel, are each employees of Pine River.
+Siering and Roth, members of our Board of Directors, are partners of our Manager.
+Mr. Taylor, our President and Chief Executive Officer, Mr. Urbaszek, our Chief Financial Officer and Treasurer, Mr. Alpart, our Chief Investment Officer, Mr. Plust, our Chief Operations Officer and Ms. Sandberg, our General Counsel and Secretary, are each employees of an affiliate of our Manager.

-We incurred charges of \$8.5 million for year ended December 31, 2017 related to the Management Agreement, of which \$6.3 million was for the base management fee and \$2.2 million represented expense reimbursements for general and administrative expenses incurred by the company in the normal course of its operations and certain compensation expenses incurred by Pine River under the Management Agreement as described in greater detail below.
-No incentive fees were earned by or paid to Pine River during the year.
+We incurred charges of \$21.1 million for fiscal year 2018 related to the Management Agreement, of which \$12.5 million represented the base management fee and \$8.6 million represented expense reimbursements for general and administrative expenses incurred on behalf of the company in the normal course of its operations and certain compensation expenses incurred by our Manager under the Management Agreement, as described in greater detail below.
+No incentive fees were earned by, or paid to, our Manager for the fiscal year 2018.

-Under the Management Agreement, we pay Pine River a base management fee equal to 1.5% of equity on an annualized basis.
-For purposes of calculating the management fee, equity means the sum of the net proceeds from all issuances of our equity securities, plus cumulative "core earnings" at the end of the most recently completed calendar quarter, less any distributions to stockholders, any amount paid to repurchase stock, and any incentive fees earned by Pine River, but excluding the incentive fee earned in the current quarter.
-Beginning in the fourth quarter of 2018, incentive fees, if earned, will be payable to Pine River.
-The incentive fee will be the excess of (1) the product of (a) 20% and (b) the result of (i) "core earnings" for the previous 12-month period, minus (ii) the product of (A) equity in the previous 12-month period, and (B) 8% per annum, less (2) the sum of any incentive fees paid to Pine River with respect to the first three calendar quarters of such previous 12-month period; provided, however, that no incentive fees are payable with respect to any calendar quarter unless "core earnings" for the 12 most recently completed calendar quarters in the aggregate is greater than zero.
+Under the Management Agreement, we pay our Manager a base management fee equal to 1.5% of equity on an annualized basis.
+For purposes of calculating the management fee, "equity" means the sum of the net proceeds from all issuances of our equity securities, plus cumulative "core earnings" at the end of the most recently completed calendar quarter, less any distributions to stockholders, any amount paid to repurchase stock and any incentive fees earned by our Manager, but excluding the incentive fee earned in the current quarter.
+Beginning in the fourth quarter of 2018, incentive fees, if earned, became payable to our Manager.
+The incentive fee is equal to the excess of (1) the product of (a) 20% and (b) the result of (i) "core earnings" for the previous 12-month period, and (B) 8% per annum, less (2) the sum of any incentive fees paid to our Manager with respect to the first three calendar quarters of such previous 12-month period; provided, however, that no incentive fees are payable with respect to any calendar quarter unless "core earnings" for the 12 most recently completed calendar quarters in the aggregate is greater than zero.